5 Things I wish I had known before coming to university

 - You’ll meet a lot of new people

-I think a lot of my worries in the lead up to coming to university was about making friends, and about whether I would meet new people.
+I think a lot of my worries in the lead up to coming to university were about making friends, and about whether I would meet new people.
 I wish I hadn’t been so stressed!
 Whether you’re living on campus or elsewhere, there are so many opportunities to meet new people.
-From the freshers’ activities, to others in your tutor group and lectures, you’ll meet students from all around the world.
+From the Freshers’ activities to others in your tutor group and lectures, you’ll meet students from all around the world.

 Just remember, everyone is as nervous as you when they arrive, and will also be eager to socialise.

 - You don’t need to purchase all of your books prior to arrival

 You may want to buy your books first thing, but I promise, you don’t need to unless you want to start reading before enrolment!
 Most books that are required for our courses are available to borrow for long periods from the library or can be download in eBook form onto your device.
 You can even buy them second-hand to save some money.

 There will be a large group of students who don’t have a car.
 This isn’t a problem at Hartpury, as we have so many regular buses available.
 We may be more rural, but Gloucester is very close, and the buses drop you right near the shops!
 They are even free in the evenings.
 If you ride a bike, you can store it in our secure bike sheds on campus.

 - You don’t need to party every week to fit in

 While there will be many students who can’t wait to enjoy the social side of university, there may also be some who don’t enjoy going out as much.
 I was exactly the same, and the great thing about university is that no one will judge you for your decisions!
 There are plenty of fantastic ‘quiet’ social events that Hartpury organises for those who like to stay in, and I promise no one will think you’re different because you don’t want to go out every Wednesday.

 - Don’t stress about second-year accommodation too early